 FIDA Uganda 2006 FIDA Africa Regional Congress, August /1-3/ 2006, theme "Breaking barriers, bridging the gaps, 25years of women and children's rights CEDAW" they focused on some of the global issues that affect the enjoyment and enforcement of the rights of women and children, who make up the bigger percentage of the poorest people in the world.
 The congress conceded with the biennial FIDA Uganda week celebrations, which were launched on $3^{rd} - 9^{th}$ August 2006.

-It was reported on the 28th / April/ 2006 overwhelmed with cases of child neglect child labour which has been identified as a major social problem in Uganda by Ms Hellen Edimu the National programe officer for FIDA Uganda.
+It was reported on the 28th / April/ 2006 overwhelmed with cases of child neglect child labour which has been identified as a major social problem in Uganda.

 CHAPTER THREE